-4. Limited number of credited units allowed in relation to residency requirements of the school.
+4. a Limited number of credited units allowed in relation to the residency requirements of the school.

 A student may be allowed to enroll in the prerequisite and advanced subject simultaneously under the following conditions: if the pre-requisite is a “repeated” subject, if the student has superior scholastic standing (attach a copy of the scholastic record), if the student is graduating at the end of the semester.
 A subject enrolled without the necessary pre-requisite/s is not credited regardless of the grade obtained.